-On December 15, 2013, we entered into a merger agreement with LSI Corporation, or LSI, a U.S. publicly traded company.
-Pursuant to the merger agreement, we will acquire all of the issued and outstanding common stock of LSI for aggregate acquisition consideration of approximately \$6.6 billion in cash, or \$11.15 in cash per share of LSI common stock.
-We anticipate funding the transaction with \$1.0 billion of cash from the combined balance sheets of the two companies, and cash provided by a \$4.6 billion term loan from a group of banks and \$1.0 billion in proceeds from the private placement of 2% Convertible Senior Notes (referred to as the Convertible Notes) or preferred stock with substantially equivalent economic terms, to an investment fund affiliated with Silver Lake Partners, or SLP, all of which will significantly increase our short-term and long-term liquidity requirements following completion of the acquisition.
-In addition, we expect to enter into a new \$500 million secured revolving credit facility, which would replace our existing \$575 million unsecured revolving credit facility.
+On May 6, 2014, we completed our previously announced acquisition of all of the issued and outstanding shares of common stock of LSI for an aggregate acquisition consideration of approximately \$6.5 billion in cash, or \$11.15 in cash per share of LSI common stock.
+We funded the transaction with \$1 billion of cash from the combined balance sheets of the two companies, the net proceeds from \$4.6 billion in senior collateralized term loan borrowings from a syndicate of banks and the net proceeds from the private placement of \$1 billion in aggregate principal amount of our 2.0% Convertible Senior Notes due 2021, or the Notes, (each discussed in more detail under "Indebtedness" below), all of which significantly increase our short-term and long-term liquidity requirements in future periods.
+The credit agreement pursuant to which the terms loans were made also provides for a new, senior collateralized revolving credit facility in an aggregate amount of \$500 million, none of which was drawn in connection with the acquisition.